davidov541/aws-reinvent-2023/README.md

 - Tuna helps visualize stack traces for import time increases, from the Python output
 - PySpy also does this for full executions
 - PyInstrument tells you how long a specific area of code takes
-- Source code and details on decisions made available here: https://github.com/ran-isenberg/serverless-python-demo
+- Source code and details on decisions made available [here](https://github.com/ran-isenberg/serverless-python-demo)
 ## Expo
 ### DBT
 - DBT Cloud adds a lot of stability and enforces the development process a bit better than DBT Core